 If you’ve been following along with DFB for a while now (or honestly even a few days), you probably know that one of our favorite parts of Disney World is the snacks.

 Seriously, we’ve made it our JOB to eat our way through Disney World.
 And, while we’ve had TONS of great snacks, some can cost a pretty penny.
 So, today we’re talking about the MOST expensive ones and we’ll even touch on why you shouldn’t count them out just because they’re costly!

-Now, keep in mind that, when the Disney Dining Plan is around (which it isn’t right now), some of these foods qualify as a snack option, while others you’ll have to pay out of pocket for.
-The Dining Plan is set to return to Disney World at some point in the future, but Disney hasn’t shared many details about that.
+Now, keep in mind that, when the Disney Dining Plan is around, some of these foods qualify as a snack option, while others you’ll have to pay out of pocket for.
+The Dining Plan is set to return to Disney World in 2024.
 For now, we’re going to cover a mix of them both since you’ll have to shell cash for all these right now.

 Fresh Fruit Waffle Sandwich

 First up is the Fresh Fruit Waffle Sandwich from Sleepy Hollow in Magic Kingdom.
 This one is filling, tasty, and entirely shareable (though we’re not often willing to share it).
 It costs $8.49, which is pretty expensive for a waffle covered in Nutella and fruit, but we come back to it again and again.
 In fact, we love it so much that we made it even BETTER (and more expensive) and combined it with ice cream to make one of the food hacks we are most proud of.